rtaormina/epanetCPA/README.md

 ```

 ### Requirements:
-1. **EPANET2.0**&nbsp;&nbsp;&nbsp;&nbsp;In order to use the toolbox, please download and compile the EPANET2 Programmer's Toolkit from the [EPA website](https://www.epa.gov/water-research/epanet), and put the epanet2.h, epanet2.lib and epanet2.dll files in your local epanetCPA folder.
-If you are working on a 64bit machine, compiled DLLs can be found [here](http://epanet.de/developer/64bit.html.en)
+1. **EPANET2.0**&nbsp;&nbsp;&nbsp;&nbsp;If you are runinng on a 32bit OS please download the EPANET2 Programmer's Toolkit from the [EPA website](https://www.epa.gov/water-research/epanet), and substitute the epanet2.h, epanet2.lib and epanet2.dll files in your local epanetCPA folder.
+Compiled librarires for a 64bit machine are included in the repository.
+These libraries can also be found [here](http://epanet.de/developer/64bit.html.en)

 2. **MATLAB**&nbsp;&nbsp;&nbsp;&nbsp;The toolbox has been tested on MATLAB® R2014b, and it should work for later versions.
 Feedback on using epanetCPA with other versions of MATLAB is greatly appreciated.
 Please contact riccardo.taormina@gmail.com to provide your feedback.